 2. Desert Trees to Cool Your Home

 Planting desert trees in one's front yard will help keep the home cool in the summer.
 Adding shrubs along the driveway that match the trees gives the house a picturesque natural quality with a minimalistic landscaping design.
 The trees add beauty and utility in creating shade, which helps lower energy bills.
 Several types of desert trees require very little care or water yet add colorful beauty to the yard.
-Desert trees to consider include; Palo Verde, Desert Willow, and Chilean Mesquite, while Ocotillo is considered the "King of the Desert Trees."
+Desert trees to consider include; Palo Verde, Desert Willow, and Chilean Mesquite, while Ocotillo is regarded as the "King of the Desert Trees."

 3. Assorted Desert Landscaping Plants

-One of the most natural front yard desert landscape ideas for a desert home is to surround it with various desert plants.
+One of the most natural front yard desert landscape ideas for a desert home is surrounding it with various desert plants.
 Landscape architects often favor xeriscaping, in which designs reduce or eliminate the need for irrigation.
 But homeowners can expand their landscaping choices by installing an irrigation system.
 The use of drip irrigation opens the door to diverse, colorful rock designs.
 Paving a walkway with brick steps gives the home a classic and durable appearance.

 4. Utilizing the Natural Landscape

 Another option for front yard desert landscaping is to work with what the environment already provides simply.
 A desert region naturally provides a mix of beautiful green and rocky imagery that combines rocks and gravel with native plants, trees, and grasses.
 Emphasizing desert plant life with low stone walls brightened by LED lights can add regional character and a sense of ecological balance to a desert home.
 Some of the most beautiful desert plant life includes cacti and shrubs.
 Using organic fertilizers will improve the ability of these plants to absorb and store water.